veer66/stream-par-procs/README.md

 # stream-par-procs

-A library for parallelly processing a stream in Common Lisp
+A library for parallel processing of a stream in Common Lisp

 ## Usecase